 Copies XFS file system metadata to a file.
-The xfs_metadump utility should only be used to copy unmounted, read-only, or frozen/suspended file systems; otherwise, generated dumps could be corrupted or inconsistent.
+Red Hat only supports using the xfs_metadump utility to copy unmounted file systems or read-only mounted file systems; otherwise, generated dumps could be corrupted or inconsistent.

 xfs_mdrestore

 Restores an XFS metadump image (generated using xfs_metadump) to a file system image.